UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 ## Image Captioning with Transformers

-To caption an image, we can use a encoder-decoder architecture.
+To caption an image, we can use a encoder-decoder architecture [2].
 To do so, we use a pre-trained Transformer-based vision model as encoder and  a pre-trained language model as decoder.
 The encoder produces an embedding of the image, which can be used by the decoder to generate a caption.

 ## Experimentation: Approaching Realistic Image to Monet-style Painting